ropensci/nasapower/cran-comments.md

     * Removes unecessary checks of user input that resulted in data being unavailable to the user when requested.
 This is a permanent fix for the WS2M issue reported in previous release.

+    * Update links to latest documentation provided by the POWER team

 ## Reverse dependencies